 • Licensing Agreements

-Within each of these contracts, the system has to recognize vendor names, prices, and payment, time frames from the effective dates, necessary confidentiality, limitations of liability, and more.
+Within each of these contracts, the system has to recognize vendor names, prices, and payment, time frames from the effective dates, necessary confidentiality, limitations of liability, products and services, scope of work, cost reimbursable contract clauses, goods and services, and so on.
 However, the context is just as important because the meaning of these terms can change in a blanket purchase order compared to a fixed price order.
 Having a contract management solution that can be trained to identify these custom clauses is critical.

 From this breakdown, it’s evident that the system needs a lot of flexibility in the terms it recognizes and different contract forms it can handle.
 This is one of the key strengths of deep learning artificial intelligence in contract management.
-Brand new terms can even be taught to the system, and it will start recognizing the new terms everywhere.
+Brand new terms can even be taught to the system, and it will start recognizing the new terms everywhere in any time of legally binding document it encounters.
 Instead of every new instruction being programmed from scratch, the system can be shown “here’s an example and here’s the result we expect” and the AI system will follow along like learning to ride a bicycle.

 Functions of an Effective Procurement Contract Strategy